aaaaalexis/Wheellock/README.md

-# Deadlock Web Chat Wheel Customizer
+# Deadlock Chat Wheel Customizer

 This is a simple web application to help users customize their in-game chat wheel for the game Deadlock by Valve.
 It allows users to assign predefined and hidden phrases to the chat wheel and generates a console command that can be used in the game to apply these settings.